jaytmiller/htc-utils/aws-annex-setup/README.md

 It scripts some of the rote processes and file transformations documented in this wealth of instructions.

-As a side note I was not able to get ANY of the aforementioned setup processes to work without modification.
+These notes and files exist because I was not able to get ANY of the aforementioned setup processes to work without modification.
 In my view the LSST unified setup instructions came closest to a coherent narrative but these scripts are derived from earlier investigations with only 1-2 security insights from LSST.

-NOTE: At this time, the resulting HTCondor system still has significant security vulnerabilities:
+**NOTE:** At this time, the resulting HTCondor system still has significant security vulnerabilities:

   - Ports 22 (ssh) and 9618 (HTCondor) are open to the world.